cyneck/cs422_hw/assignment9-Xingli-Li/homework9.md

 Answer:

 ```
-Use a sample to determine the distribution of distances between the points.
-The knowledge gained from this process can be used to more intelligently set the value of the threshold.
-The leader algorithm could be modified to cluster for several thresholds during a single pass.
+Don't use the entire dataset, just use the sample data to determine the distribution of distances between points.
+The key information obtained in the sample data, better set the threshold, clustering.
 ```

 ### 1.1-16